-The City of Prince George by-laws do not permit the scattering of cremated remains (also known as "cremains") within the city limits.
-As long as it is permitted by other local regulations, your cremated remains can be scattered in a place that is meaningful to you.
+City of Prince George by-laws do not permit the scattering of cremated remains within the city limits.
+However, cremated remains may be scattered at locations permitted by local regulations.

-Once scattered, cremated remains can't easily be recollected; this is an important decision requiring careful consideration.
-Having your remains placed, interred or scattered on a cemetery's grounds ensures that future generations will have a place to go to remember.
-If remains are scattered somewhere outside the cemetery, many cemeteries will allow you to place a memorial of some type on the cemetery grounds, so survivors have a place to visit that will always be maintained and preserved.
+Once scattered, cremated remains can't easily be recollected.
+Having remains placed, interred or scattered on a cemetery's grounds ensures future generations will have a place to go for remembrance.
+If remains are scattered elsewhere, many cemeteries will permit a memorial of some type on the cemetery grounds so the deceased's friends and family have a place to visit that will always be maintained and preserved.

 Scattering cremated remains in an anonymous, unmarked or public place may present problems if access to the area is restricted in the future.
 Undeveloped land may be developed or other conditions may arise that could make it difficult for the deceased's friends and family to visit the site.